renPratt/AI-SuperTicTacToe/README.md

 For the SuperTicTacToe assignment, I was asked to write four classes.
 One was for the greedy algorithm, one was for the minimax algorithm, one was for the minimax algorithm with alpha beta pruning, and one was for the heuristic.
+The other three classes were written by my professor so that every student was operating within the same gaming structure.

 First, I wrote the **heuristic**.
 This was an easy class to write the general structure of, but I am still not confident now that it is ideal.
 I believe that I put a weight on all possible board cases, but